MeriemLaleg/QuPWM/README.md

 # Citation
 If you use “QuPWM” for your research, or incorporate our learning algorithms in your work, please cite:

 A. Chahid, F. Albalawi, T.N.
 Alotaiby, S. Alshebeili, T.M.
 Laleg-Kirati1, “QuPWM:  Feature Extraction Method for MEG Epileptic Spike Detection”.
-27th conference on Intelligent Systems for Molecular Biology.2019.
+27th conference on Intelligent Systems for Molecular Biology (ISMB).2019.